 Once she is here (Wednesday or Thursday next week) and Joe has a chance to see her and then ask me "what came over me and why I am doing this?" we will come up with a plan of attack.
 We will certainly need to pull the 210 HP 1972 Caterpillar 3160 V8 diesel engine and see if she still runs.
 The boat has been sitting under cover on the hard for 3 years so she may or may not work.
-Everyone says she was working when the pulled her 3 years ago, yea, right.
+Everyone says she was working when they pulled her 3 years ago, yea, right.
 Cosmetically the engine has a lot to be desired.
 The fuel in the tanks and the tanks themselves may or may not be any good.
 The fuel lines and connected components certainly appear ready for replacement.
 Access to the tanks is pretty much non-existent, the deck over them (called the platform) is 1-1/2" T&G douglas fir and was built without access hatches or ports to allow for inspection, that's just the way they liked to build them; the concept was no hatches, no leaks.
 The platform is generally good but will need some work, it may or may not make the cut depending on what Joe thinks is better to do based on the engine/tanks/exhaust/etc systems that are underneath and need work.

 See below...view under the platform looking forward at the back of the engine. exhaust tubes on either side block any chance to see the engine. the white corrugated bilge hose snaking its way aft is due for replacement to allow proper drainage.